Continuing Education Activity

-- Explain why careful planning and discussion amongst interprofessional team members involved in the management of patients with restless leg syndrome will improve outcomes.
+- Explain the importance of care coordination among interprofessional team members in the management of patients with restless leg syndrome for better outcomes.

-Restless legs syndrome, or Willis-Ekbom Disease, is a common, chronic, multifactorial, movement disorder of the limbs in which patients have an irresistible urge to move the legs.
+Restless legs syndrome (RLS), or Willis-Ekbom disease, is a common, chronic, multifactorial movement disorder of the limbs in which patients have an irresistible urge to move legs.
 This is often associated with abnormal, non-painful sensations that start at rest and are improved by activity.
 There is a diurnal pattern of worsened symptoms at night.
-There is sleep disturbance as well as an association with involuntary jerking movements of the legs during sleep known as periodic leg movements of sleep.
+There is sleep disturbance and an association with involuntary jerking movements of the legs during sleep, known as periodic leg movements of sleep.
 In the United States, there are more than three million cases per year.

 - Iron deficiency